 Church School ethos across all twelve schools with a Christian Distinctiveness Lead across the Trust.

 Focus weeks in Outdoor Education, SEND including Nurture provision and Christian Distinctiveness.

 Dedicated and experienced school leaders and mentors who have ITT experience.

-Training delivered in our schools and at our Trust Training Centre led by Trust staff and specialist providers.
+Training delivered in our schools and at our Trust Training Centre led (or virtually) by Trust staff and specialist providers.